piusidev/piusidev/README.md

 Working at [Linx Impulse](https://github.com/chaordic/) as a Front-end Developer, on e-commerce tools.

+Aside, i'm a UX/UI enthusiast & lover of simple, clean and intuitive interfaces.

 Currently, I'm focused in learning about the following topics:

 - CI/CD with Github Actions